JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team.
 You have one additional power: Once per game, after the pack's target has been chosen, you may kill one of your fellow Pack Hunters, and the pack's target is transformed into a Werewolf instead of being killed.
 This can take the heat off of your teammates by replacing a suspicious Pack Hunter.
+The transformed player now has the gneric [Werewolf](#werewolf) role, and loses their previous role.
+This includes team  and alingment.
+This transformation does not count as a kill for the purposes of any effects.

 ## Executioner Wolf
 * **TEAM:** Werewolf